orsonteodoro/gcf2/README.md

 * Around 34% of the entire @world set will be CFIed.
 Most of the @world set are skipped due to a lack of binaries.
 Others are skip due to containing static-libs, build-time failures, first time install.
 Around 16% of @world belonging to the @system set are candidates for CFI but currently not being CFIed.
 * Around 18% of the packages that may be CFIable were unable to be CFIed.
-Most of these are due to the init problem related to "failed to allocate noreserve".
+Most of these are due to the init problem related to "ERROR: SanitizerTool failed to allocate noreserve 0x0 (0) bytes of CFI shadow (error code: 22)".

 ### Troubleshooting